Brixxian/minecraft-in-css/README.md

 3. then start the "index.html"
 4. click somewhere in the browser and then you are good to go, minecraft should start susscesfully!

-for help just create an issue or cat me on discord: zurei#7231
+for help just create an issue or chat me on discord: zurei#7231